wduquette/value/journal.md

     supposed to be used when the conversion is basically free; but it *is* basically free after the first time.
 And it keeps `as_string` distinct from `to_string`.
+*   Tried to make MyAny require Clone, and use just Datum::Other(MyAny).
+Not going to fly, at least not obviously.

 ## 2019-06-08
 *   Looked into defining MoltInt and MoltFloat as newtypes.